Aagam2020/Shahportfolio/final_project_Aagam3.md

 [Back to Main Portfolio](README.md) | [To Part 1](final_project_Aagam.md) | [To Part 2](final_project_Aagam2.md)

-# Depression in the U.S.: A Silent Crisis Among Students
+# Depression in the U.S. : A Silent Crisis Among Students

 ## **Introduction**
 My project aims to analyze the prevalence of major depressive episodes among U.S. young adults, with a specific focus on students.
 I have identified trends and disparities in mental health based on age, gender, and race/ethnicity.
 By focusing on actionable solutions tailored to students, it provides a roadmap for addressing mental health challenges at their roots.